veselink1/WorkFusion-Reusable-Bot-Tasks/Things-You-Might-Have-Missed.md

 ## Bot Configs
 - Only export primitive value types within the `<export>` tag.
 Other types get converted to string via `toString()`.
 Prefer `<multi-column>`, generate `<single-column>` output via `<loop>`, or use JSON when exporting and aggregate (com.google.gson.Gson#toJson).
-- Use `log.error(obj)` for logging data to the Results tab of the BP (there is a 1000 character limit).
 - When declaring default input's for a bot config you are testing, prefer using `<var-def name="..." overwrite="false">` so that you can later override these inputs via the Input Data/ETL Bot if needed.

+## Scripting
+- Use `log.warn(obj)` for logging data to the Results tab of the BP (there is a 1000 character limit).
+- Wrap your Groovy code in a top-level try-catch block, then use `log.error(e.message, org.codehaus.groovy.runtime.StackTraceUtils.sanitize(e))` to log the error to get proper stack-traces.
+Also do not forget to rethrow the exception via `throw e` to halt the BP.
+- Prefer using the `@groovy.transform.TypeChecked` attribute to verify code at compile-time.

 ## Data Stores
 - The result of a query implements `List`.
-Accessing the columns of a record via index or name returns a NodeVariable.
+Accessing the columns of a record via index or name returns a `NodeVariable`.
 Don't forget to convert it to the appropriate type.

 ## S3